 Bedser continued to run in industriously, but the Indians intelligently saw him off without trying to score too many.
 Sarwate did send one streaky stroke through the slips, but after the first stumping blemish, there was no genuine chance.

 By the end of the day, Sarwate was 107 and Banerjee on 87.
 As many as 193 runs were added in the final two hours.
-The Indians were on 398 for nine.
+The Indians were on 398 for 9.
 Both batsmen had driven excellently down the ground, while Banerjee had not hesitated to play some delicate late cuts.

 After Sunday’s rest, play began at half past eleven on Monday.
 The two seemed more cautious in their approach, perhaps influenced by the numerous newspaper articles wondering whether they would beat the world record for the 10h wicket.
-In 1928-29, Alan Kippax and Hal Hooker had added 307 for New South Wales — propping the score from 113 for nine to 420.
+In 1928-29, Alan Kippax and Hal Hooker had added 307 for New South Wales — propping the score from 113 for 9 to 420.

 After 57 minutes of play on the second morning, Parker finally spun one past a defensive push of Banerjee, bowling him for 121.
 Sarwate remained unbeaten on 124 as the innings came to an end at 454.
-The world record remained unbroken, but the two had put on 249 in just three hours and 10 minutes.
+The world record remained unbroken, but the two had put on 249 in just 3 hours 10 minutes.

 Surrey seemed to have lost the appetite for the match in the wake of this mammoth stand.
-Leg-spinner CS Nayudu became the first Indian player to take a hat-trick in England when he dismissed Laurie Fishlock, Nigel Benett and Alec Bedser.
+Leg-spinner CS Nayudu became the first Indian player to take a hat-trick in England when he dismissed Laurie Fishlock, Nigel Bennett and Alec Bedser.
 The first Surrey innings folded at 135.
 During the innings, both the Indian centurions had been given a breather.
 Banerjee bowled late and picked up two wickets and Sarwate did not turn his arm over at all.